We're here to help.

 Alabama is one of only twelve states that require veterinarians to report suspected animal abuse to law enforcement agencies.
 The FBI made animal cruelty a Group A felony with its own category in 2014 to help identify pet abusers before their behavior worsens, and to provide support for prosecutions when necessary.

 Shelby Humane launched Shelby SafePet in May 2018.
-This new program is building a network of referring organizations in every 3 Alabama counties, followed by a network of veterinarians and volunteers to care for animals while domestic violence survivors find the support they need.
-This will all be done a no cost to families.
+This program is building a network of referring organizations in 20 Alabama counties, followed by a network of veterinarians and volunteers to care for animals while domestic violence survivors find the support they need.
+This will all be done at no cost to families.
 The key services provided by Shelby SafePet include: